Today’s Kids Have The Hunger To Do More; This Initiative Can Help Parents Recognise It

 It may happen that a child who is a brilliant painter may also want to learn martial arts, similarly, a talented writer can also have the potential to be a classical dancer.
 Even if the child is originally good in one talent, that one talent does not have to define him/her.
 Kids want to explore new things and hobbies and parents should encourage them to do so.

 Perhaps, the only question remaining is that how do parents and children identify the seeds of talent at an early age.
-In this regard, Horlicks has launched the ‘Passion Test’ **, a questionnaire comprising 25 questions.
-The questionnaire envisions to help parents find their kids’ chief interest areas and suitable professions based on their likes and dislikes.
+In this regard, Horlicks has launched ‘Passion Test’ **, a questionnaire comprising 25 questions.
+The questionnaire envisions to help parents find their kids’ chief interest areas and passions..

 The Logical Indian appreciates this initiative by Horlicks and hopes more and more parents will encourage their kids to pursue their interests, unhindered.